Model task Submit one portfolio

 --research-cutoff-utc "YYYY-MM-DDTHH:MM:SSZ"

-All non-cash options are US-listed ETF tickers and must validate against Tiingo EOD data before the round is frozen.
+All non-cash options are public tickers that must validate against Tiingo EOD data before the test is saved.
 CASH has no ticker and is skipped during Tiingo validation.
+Because prompt context may include 7-day, 30-day, six-month, and one-year trailing returns, the pre-test data check should cover the full lookback window needed for the test.

 capitalbench validate-universe \